-Topic and ref Summary of proposals Summary of feedback Tentative decisions requirements for management performance measures a subtotal calculated as operating profit or loss before depreciation and amortisation.
-The Board considered, but rejected, describing the subtotal operating profit or loss before depreciation and amortisation as EBITDA.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions A31.
+The Exposure Draft did not propose defining EBITDA.
+However, the IASB proposed to exempt from the disclosure requirements for management performance measures a subtotal calculated as operating profit or loss before depreciation and amortisation.
+The IASB considered, but rejected, describing the subtotal operating profit or loss before depreciation and amortisation as EBITDA.
 A32.
-Paragraphs BC172-BC173 of the Basis for Conclusions explain why the Board has not proposed requirements relating to EBITDA.
-(EBITDA).
+Paragraphs BC172-BC173 of the Basis for Conclusions explain why the IASB has not proposed requirements relating to EBITDA.
+B34.
+Most respondents, including most users, agreed with the IASB's proposal not to define earnings before interest, tax, depreciation and amortisation (EBITDA).
 These respondents said they agreed that there was no consensus on what EBITDA represents, that its use varies widely and that it is not applicable to some industries.
 B35.
-Some respondents, including some users, disagreed saying the Board should define EBITDA because it is a widely used measure that would benefit from a consistent definition. a) to specify an operating profit or loss before depreciation and amortisation subtotal that excludes impairments of assets within the scope of IAS 36 Impairment of Assets. b) to do this by amending the specified subtotal 'operating profit or loss before depreciation and amortisation', rather than adding an additional subtotal to the list of specified subtotals. c) to label the amended specified subtotal as 'operating profit or loss before depreciation, amortisation, and specified impairments'. d) not explicitly to prohibit 'EBITDA' as a label for an 'operating profit or loss before depreciation, amortisation and specified impairments' subtotal, but to explain in the Basis for Conclusions that such a label would rarely be a faithful representation for the subtotal. e) to include no further specific requirements in relation to this subtotal.
-December 2020/ January 2021 AP21I Statement of cash flows March 2021 AP21C Statement of cash flows A33.
+Some respondents, including some users, disagreed saying the IASB should define EBITDA because it is a widely used measure that would benefit from a consistent definition.
+Changes to the proposals C55.
+The IASB tentatively decided: a) to specify an operating profit or loss before depreciation and amortisation subtotal that excludes impairments of assets within the scope of IAS 36 Impairment of Assets; b) to do this by amending the specified subtotal 'operating profit or loss before depreciation and amortisation', rather than adding an additional subtotal to the list of specified subtotals; c) to label the amended specified subtotal as 'operating profit or loss before depreciation, amortisation, and specified impairments'; d) not explicitly to prohibit 'EBITDA' as a label for an 'operating profit or loss before depreciation, amortisation and specified impairments' subtotal, but to explain in the Basis for Conclusions that such a label would rarely be a faithful representation for the subtotal; and e) to include no further specific requirements in relation to this subtotal.
+December 2020/ January 2021 AP21I Statement of cash flows March 2021 A33.
 The Exposure Draft proposed requiring an entity to use the operating profit or loss subtotal as the starting point for the indirect method of reporting cash flows from operating activities.
 B36.
-The key messages from the feedback on the proposals relating to the statement of cash flows are: a) many respondents did not comment on the proposals; and b) of those respondents that did comment, many agreed with the proposals saying that the proposals would result in a consistent presentation that would enhance comparability between entities.
-Starting point for indirect method Confirmed proposals C48.
-The Board tentatively confirmed to require an entity to use the operating profit or loss subtotal as the starting point for the indirect method of reporting cash flows from operating activities.
+The key messages from the feedback on the proposals relating to the statement of cash flows are: a) many respondents did not comment on the proposals; and b) of those respondents that did comment, many agreed with the proposals saying that the proposals would result in a consistent presentation Starting point for indirect method Confirmed proposals C56.
+The IASB tentatively confirmed to require an entity to use the operating profit or loss subtotal as the starting point for the indirect method of reporting cash flows from operating activities.